Losing a friend or loved one suddenly is always a shock.

 We spoke once a week from then on.
 The grant proposal was finally complete and off to pass through various committees (a process, we were to discover, that takes ages).
 In the interim, she had given me a few manuscripts in varying stages of development.
 She asked me to be her editor, which was an honor considering how well-educated and well-travelled she was.
 We set to work on the story which we both felt had the potential to reach the broadest audience.

-During the spring of 2010, two significant events occurred: my U.S. co-author and I finally got a literary agent, and Jovi bought a boat.
+During the spring of 2010, two significant events occurred: I finally got a literary agent thanks to the covert efforts of my co-conspirator in NYC, and Jovi bought a boat.
 There was a pause in our creative collaboration while I feverishly implemented the editorial suggestions made by the agent to my own manuscript, and Jovi began her labor of love.

 I hadn’t realized what a fixer-upper Jovi’s “African Queen” was; her descriptions had been so full of buoyant enthusiasm.
 Gradually I realized that she was describing it as it would become, not as it was.
 The frustration began seeping through in our phone conversations – being a petite, albeit fiery lady in her 50s made it difficult for her to deal with the hard-nosed shipyard technicians on Syros.